Darren Wyse: Recent years

 A longtime mainstay of Hardway Wrestling, an Allentown-based promotion owned by the tag team the Bad Crew, Wyse held the HW Hardcore Championship after defeating D-Man Davidson at Summer Spectacular in Northampton, Pennsylvania on July 11, 2003.
 He held the title for nearly a year before losing the title back to Davidson on June 30, 2004.
 Wyse and The Hungarian Barbarian began teaming together and won the tag team titles from the Bad Crew at the Farmerama Arena in Allentown on September 5.
 They had previously faced each other in a 12-man Barbed Wire Steel Cage match at Cage Terror I between Bad Crew, Tiny, Pinky, and George Anthony vs. Adam Flash, L.A.
 Smooth, Danny Rose, Jay Love and Running Bear.
 This match was later released by the promotion as Best of EWF, Vol. 1 on DVD.
 He and Wyse were also featured in the NCW Hottie's & Bodies calendar which included Adam Flash, Mike Quackenbush, Greg Matthews, Tom Brandi, Danny Rose and King Kong Bundy.

 On April 22, 2006, he and The Hungarian Barbarian faced longtime rivals Bad Crew in a 3-way Dance with Romeo Valentino & Cotton The Bad Butcher in Spring Grove, Pennsylvania.
 This was one of Cotton The Bad Butcher's first matches in over two years since his injury by The Hungarian Barbarian.

 On November 3, 2007, in York, Pennsylvania, with manager Missy Hyatt, he and Wyse defeated the Bad Crew in a three-way match with Team VD to win the NCW Tag Team Championship.
-This was the first championship title ever won by Wyse, in his own NCW federation, as well as The Hungarian Barbarian, having previously won the NCW Heavyweight and Hardcore titles, becoming the promotion's first ever triple crown champion.
+This was the first championship title ever won by Wyse, in his own NCW federation.
+The Hungarian Barbarian, had previously won the NCW Hardcore Heavyweight title.
 This card also featured the Living Legend himself, Bruno Sammartino.